Eureka Utah

 Eureka Utah Panorama

-Found in the once immensely rich Tintic District, it didn’t just rise up for a few years and then die unlike so many of Utah’s mining towns.
+Found in the once immensely rich Tintic District, it didn’t just rise up for a few years and then die like so many of Utah’s mining towns.
 It continued to produce ore for decades.

 Miner"s Stock Certificate Eureka Utah

-If you drive east from downtown Salt Lake City on South Temple Avenue, you’ll be amazed at the magnificent mansions … beautifully preserved … still standing on both sides of the street.
-Many of them were built by the moguls who earned their millions from both the Park City and these same Tintic mines.
+If you drive east from downtown Salt Lake City along South Temple Avenue, you’ll be amazed at the magnificent mansions … beautifully preserved … still standing on both sides of the street.
+Many of them were built by the moguls who earned their millions from both the Park City mines and these same Tintic mines.

 Eureka’s mining history is as rich as the ores once extracted from its mountains.
-In 1869, a lone cowboy herding cattle through the lush grasslands of the surrounding valleys was seen carrying a large chunk of silver ore.
+In 1869, a lone cowboy herding cattle through the rolling grasslands of the surrounding valleys was seen carrying a large chunk of silver ore.

 News of this soon spread and prospectors poured in.
 The “Tintic District” … named after a Ute chief of the same name … was soon established as many more strikes were located.